tytso/xfstests-bld/Documentation/gce-xfstests.md

 recently created image in the xfstests image family will be used.

-In order to use the xfstests image family created in your GCE project (instead of the xfstests-cloud project), add the following to your `~/.config/gce-xfstests` configuration file after the GCE_PROJECT variable is defined:
+In order to use the xfstests image family created in your GCE project (instead of the xfstests-cloud project), add the following line to your `~/.config/gce-xfstests` configuration file after the GCE_PROJECT variable is defined: